hantsy/angularjs-springmvc-sample-boot/README.md

         npm install
         bower install

 2. Run the backend API server with `spring-boot` command.
-The parameter `-Dstatic-resources` will copy the static resources and package into the jar archive.
+The parameter `-Dstatic-ui` will copy the static resources and package into the jar archive.

-        spring-boot:run -Dstatic-resources
+        spring-boot:run -Dstatic-ui

 3. Go to [http://localhost:9000](http://localhost:9000) to test it.